US Open Tickets - good deal buys

 It also lets you hop over to the Grandstand (3rd court) right next door to get some shade and grab a bite to eat at the mini-food court between the two.

-Any seats in Rows A through G for sections 1 through 12 would be a very good value.
+Any Rows A through G seats for sections 1 through 12 would be valuable.

-Some would prefer baseline seats here over Loge seats in Ashe.
-It's a tossup.
+Some would prefer baseline seats here over Loge Level seats in Ashe.
+It's a toss-up.

 Bonus Tip - Be First in Line with a Reservation system

-For almost all the smaller courts, they offer a "first-come, first-serve" system.
-This means if you get in line early (gates open at 11AM.
+Almost all the smaller courts offer a "first-come, first-serve" system.
+If you get in line early (gates open at 11AM.
 The EAST gate is the least crowded out of them), you can move quickly and get front-row seats!
 Check out our Top 10 tips to see how you can be in the front few rows with Chase for free.